Skip to main content

 2. For every video project purchased, ensure there’s an embeddable web version for improved sharing.

-6. Help spread good tips, articles, solutions for customers; Digg, or Bookmark them.
-Others will thank you.
+5. Help spread good tips, articles, solutions for customers, others will thank you.

 Supporting: Getting your customers to support each other